hypatiah/bipbop/october_notes.md

-/#each_with_index = returns original item and also whatever position in the array it was located in /#select - returns new object filled with only those original items in block that returned true /#map - returns new array filled with whatever gets returned by block each time it runs /#inject (aka #reduce) - passes the element and whatever was returned by the previous iteration into the block, you can specify the itinial value or else it will default to the first item of the array
+/#each_with_index = returns original item and also whatever position in the array it was located in /#select - returns new object filled with only those original items in block that returned true /#map - returns new array filled with whatever gets returned by block each time it runs /#inject (aka #reduce) - passes the element and whatever was returned by the previous iteration into the block, you can specify the initial value or else it will default to the first item of the array
-  ex:
-  my_array.inject(0){|running_total, item|